 The Life of Siddhartha Gautama Buddha In Picture

-Since its origins in India for more then two thousand five hundred years ago.
+Since its origins in India for more than two thousand five hundred years ago.
 Buddhism has not only spread throughout Asia, but also around the world.

 1. The Buddha: Our Teacher

-The Buddha was born in the Terai lowlands near the foothills of the Himalayas just inside the borders of modern-day Nepal.
-His people were known as the Sakyas and for this reason the Buddha is sometimes referred to as Sakyamuni or 'the sage of the Sakyas'.
-The Buddha's personal name was Siddhartha Gautama.
+The Buddha was born in the Terai lowlands near the Himalayas' foothills, just inside modern-day Nepal's borders.
+His people were known as the Sakyas, so the Buddha is sometimes referred to as Sakyamuni or 'the sage of the Sakyas.'
+The Buddha's name was Siddhartha Gautama.
 Siddhartha Gautama is the founder of Buddhism.
-We call him the Buddha, "The Enlightened One".
+We call him the Buddha, "The Enlightened One."
 The Buddha has realized the real nature of life and the universal truth.
 He guides us to peace and happiness.
 His words and actions are good examples to follow.

 2. Birth of A Prince

 More than 2500 years ago in Northern India, there was a King called Suddhodana, and he had a Queen called Maya.
-One beautiful afternoon on the full-moon day of the fifth month while Maya was sleeping she dreamed a white elephant carrying a white lotus in its trunk entered her side.
-The dream was interpreted to mean that she would bear a son who would be either a great emperor.
-Sometime later, a baby boy was born to Maya.
-Just seven days after the birth, Maya died, and the prince was raised by his mother's sister, Pajapati, who became King Suddhodana second wife.
+One beautiful afternoon on the full-moon day of the fifth month, while Maya was sleeping, she dreamed a white elephant carrying a white lotus in its trunk entered her side.
+The dream was interpreted to mean that she would bear a son who would be a great emperor.
+Sometime later, a baby boy was taken to Maya.
+Just seven days after the birth, Maya died, and the prince was raised by his mother's sister, Prajapati, who became King Suddhodana's second wife.

 3. Childhood Experience

 The Prince was kind and thoughtful.
-One day, the Prince saw a farmer in worn-out clothes, ploughing the field and whipping an ox.
+One day, the Prince saw a farmer in worn-out clothes plowing the field and whipping an ox.
 He came to understand the difficult life of living beings.
 He also saw a bird pecking at an earthworm and an eagle swooping down on the bird.
-He came to realise that living beings kill one another, and only the strongest can survive.
-On another occasion, while in a woods he rescued a swan, wounded by his cousin.
-He understands that all beings wish to live and all have the right to live.
-We should understand this truth and avoid killing.
+He realized that living beings kill one another, and only the strongest can survive.
+On another occasion, while in the woods, he rescued a swan wounded by his cousin.
+He understands that all beings wish to live and have the right to live.
+We should realize this truth and avoid killing.

 4. The Youth Prince's

-In the palace, the prince received an all-round education.
+In the palace, the prince received a comprehensive education.
 Being intelligent and eager to learn, the Prince became very good at studies and military skills.
-King Suddhodana wished that the Prince would one day come to the throne and become a hardworking and loving King.
-When he was of age, the Prince married a lovely, beautiful and gracious wife.
+When he was of age, the Prince married a lovely, beautiful, and gracious wife.
+King Suddhodana wished the Prince would one day come to the throne and become a hardworking and loving King.

 7. The Search for The Truth

-After renunciation, the Prince went from place to place and learnt from many well-known teachers in his search for the Truth.
+After renunciation, the Prince went from place to place and learned from many well-known teachers in his search for the Truth.
 However, he failed to find the Truth.
-He then began practising self-torture, his body became, frail, and yet his mind still could not find peace.
-Now, he came to understand that going to extremes is not the correct way of life, as it cannot solve the problem of sufferings.
+He then began practicing self-torture, his body became frail, yet his mind still could not find peace.
+Now, he understood that going to extremes is not the correct way of life, as it cannot solve the problem of suffering.
 Only the Middle Path is the right way of life.
-Then, after accepting an offering of milk-rice by a village girl.
+Then, after accepting an offering of milk rice from a village girl.
 He then regained strength and started meditating under a Bodhi tree.

 10. Turning the Wheel of The Dharma

-The Buddha pointed out that life is suffering and that suffering is caused by ignorance and desire.
-To end suffering, one has to follow the path shown by the Buddha, and it is the Noble Eightfold Path.
+The Buddha pointed out that life is suffering caused by ignorance and desire.
+To end suffering, one has to follow the Buddha's path, which is the Noble Eightfold Path.

 13. Compassion and Equality

-The Buddha emphasised in his teaching.
-He told us to concern for each other, to help each other.
-On one occasion, he helped clean the sores of a sick man who was deserted by his companions.
+The Buddha emphasized this in his teaching.
+He told us to be concerned for each other and help each other.
+On one occasion, he helped clean the sores of a sick man deserted by his companions.

-Buddhists hold that there is no distinction of class, race, nor that of man and animals.
-As Buddhism upholds the equality of all beings, so it does not approve of killing.
+Buddhists hold that there is no distinction between class, race, or that man and animals.
+Buddhism upholds the equality of all beings, so it does not approve killing.

 The Buddha laid stress on self-reliance.
-He said that everyone has the Buddha-nature and everyone can become a Buddha provided he practices diligently.
+He said everyone has a Buddha nature and can become a Buddha, provided he practices diligently.